Shatzii/ArtistTech/replit.md

 ## Overview

-Artist Tech is the world's most advanced AI-powered multimedia creation platform, combining cutting-edge artificial intelligence with professional music production, video editing, and immersive media creation.
-The platform features 15 revolutionary AI engines including neural audio synthesis, real-time motion capture, 360-degree video creation, adaptive learning systems, and enterprise white-label solutions.
-Built entirely with self-hosted open source models, it eliminates external dependencies while delivering professional-grade capabilities that rival industry standards.
+Artist Tech is the WORLD'S FIRST platform that pays users to view AND create content.
+This revolutionary "pay to view" model disrupts traditional social media by rewarding every minute users spend consuming content with ArtistCoins.
+The platform combines 15 cutting-edge AI engines with comprehensive social media management, positioning itself as the ultimate replacement for TikTok, Instagram, YouTube, and Spotify.
+Built with self-hosted AI models, it delivers 10x higher creator payouts ($50+ per 1K plays vs Spotify's $3) while creating the first sustainable content consumption economy.

 ### Authentication System
 - **User Login**: Standard user access at `/login` with credentials user@artisttech.com / demo123